SAP/iot-rapid-connect/GTT-V2-TrackShipmentExtended-Service/README.md

 # GTT-V2-TrackShipmentExtended-Service

 This application provides CRUD services to manage extended fields.
 It enables extending Track shipment application with custom fields.
-The application is based on TODO (provide technology)
+The application is based on the Express Node.js web application framework using Typescript.
+It is deployed on an SAP BTP Cloud Foundry environment and uses PostgreSQL as a database.

 ![](../Assets/BN4L_IOT_TS_Ser.png)